 Relax on your private transfer from the Barossa Valley to Adelaide Airport for your onward flight.
 The transfer should take approximately 75 minutes.

 Relax on your flight between Adelaide and Perth and connect onto a flight to Exmouth today.
 Flight time from Adelaide to Perth is approximately 2 hour and the flight time from Perth to Exmouth is approximately 2 hours 20 minutes.

-Relax on the drive between Exmouth and the World Heritage area of Ningaloo Coast.
-The chauffeur driven drive should take just under two hours.
+Relax on the drive between Exmouth and the Sal Salis Ningaloo Reef Resort.
+The private transfer should take just under two hours.

-The extraordinarily pristine beaches and lagoons of the World Heritage Ningaloo Coast area provide visitors with a number of private tours and activities to choose from.
+The extraordinarily pristine beaches and lagoons of the World Heritage Ningaloo Coast area provide you with a number of private tours and activities to choose from.
 Set sail accompanied by a local expert fishermen on a half or full-day fishing trip, where you will be given direction on how to catch "the Big-one."
-Head out on a full-day snorkelling excursion that explores the coastal areas that surround the picturesque Murion Islands.
+Head out on a full-day snorkeling excursion that explores the coastal areas that surround the picturesque Murion Islands.
 Learn all about the local wildlife and their flora and fauna enriched habitats during a half or full-day Wilderness and Wildlife cruise.
-Please speak to your Sales Advisor if you would like to have any of these private optional tours added to your itinerary.
+Please speak to your sales advisor if you would like to have any of these private optional tours added to your itinerary.